Lumbar puncture (spinal tap)

 - Certain inflammatory conditions of the nervous system, such as multiple sclerosis and Guillain-Barre syndrome

-Though lumbar puncture is generally recognized as safe, it does carry some risks.
+Though lumbar punctures are generally recognized as safe, they do carry some risks.
 These include:

 The headache typically starts several hours up to two days after the procedure and may be accompanied by nausea, vomiting and dizziness.
 The headaches are usually present when sitting or standing and resolve after lying down.
 Post-lumbar puncture headaches can last from a few hours to a week or more.

 - Back discomfort or pain.
 You may feel pain or tenderness in your lower back after the procedure.
 The pain might radiate down the back of your legs.